sirech/homepage2/src/pages/articles/2020-11-02-getting-technical-stories-into-an-iteration/index.md

 All those fruitless confrontations throughout the years have taught me that _trust_ is an indispensable ingredient in this negotiation.
 I mean, trust is crucial in general.
 But in this case, you have some deeply technical topics that need to be merged into a very business-y roadmap (the backlog).
 If both sides mistrust each other, it's bound to go poorly.
 No process will survive this.

 As a Tech Lead, I often engage in these discussions.
 I have to admit that I've failed to build this bridge more than once.
+In one team I was part of, the Product Owner didn't believe in technical work, to begin with, but the lack of trust between him and me made it worse.
+It created a very adversarial relationship.
+I learned that focusing on *winning* a discussion can be damaging.

 What to do, then?
+Hard to say!
 I could recommend something standard, like having *empathy* or being *transparent*.
 But you know that already.

 ### A conversation starter

-Finally, having invested all that time in creating sound stories starts to pay off.
+Finally, having invested all that time in creating [sound stories](../technical-stories-a-miscast-artifact-of-agile-development/) starts to pay off.
 A story that provides clear context, has tangible value, and is clear about scope is **much** easier to sell than a poorly written one-liner.
+If your organization doesn't value this type of work at all, this conversation might not get started at all.
+I'd recommend spending extra time surfacing the value that a particular story creates, seeking to collect clear data where possible.

 ### Negotiate in good faith